-Jezebel: Revealing the Slander of a Virgin of Baal, Princess of Tyre, and Queen of Israel
+Jezebel: Slander of The Queen of Israel, Virgin of Baal, Princess of Tyre

-Jezebel - even to this day her name is synonymous with wickedness and promiscuity.
+Jezebel - even to this day, the name of the wife of King Ahab is synonymous with wickedness and promiscuity.
 She was the most depraved of women, a murderess, an adulteress and worst of all an idolatress.
 She was so hated by some of the ancient followers of Yahweh that they went out of their way after her death to paint her as all things evil, even going so far as changing her actual title from the Virgin of Baal to the Whore of Baal.
 But what was it really that caused such a reaction from the followers of Yahweh?
 How could a mere woman challenge such men of God?

 The City of Samaria